theforeman/foreman-packaging/README.md

   1. update gem\_name, version, ensure "Release" is 1
   1. empty the %changelog section
   1. express all gem dependencies as identical `Requires` in the spec file
-1. Follow the "test a package" section above until it builds for all targeted platforms and required SCL + non-SCL modes.
 1. Download the source file (e.g. the .gem) into the spec directory and run `git annex add foo.gem`
 1. Update rel-eng/tito.props